 |Module level||Certificate (04)|

 Module title: Digital Design and Image Making

-Module description: This module provides an introduction to designing visual images and to the creation of vector and bitmaped images.
-Students will learn how to design, create and prepare images for use in animation and interactive applications, utilising industry stadard software and the working methods of a visual designer.
+Module description: This module provides an introduction to designing visual images and to the creation of vector and bitmapped images.
+Students will learn how to design, create and prepare images for use in animation and interactive applications, utilising industry standard software and the working methods of a visual designer.

 Teaching period: Year